Too Many eSIM Plans? The Travel Connectivity UX Problem

 Local?
 Regional?
 Global?
 Pick Your Poison

-Let’s break down a typical scenario.
-You’re heading to Italy, with a day trip planned to Switzerland and a possible detour to France.
-You go on an eSIM marketplace and see:
+Imagine a fairly common travel itinerary.
+You’re heading to Italy, with a day trip planned to Switzerland and maybe a quick detour to France.

 Too Much Tech, Not Enough Human